Every dollar counts

 Grant funding allows the District to complete projects that either were not possible or would have been delayed until money had been saved over time, such as major infrastructure maintenance and improvements, or new parks, trails, and other amenities.
 Some grants are 100% funded, thus your District of Mackenzie tax dollars are not used to complete the project.
 Other grants may require the District to contribute a portion of the project cost, however usually this portion is significantly less than the grant funders portion.

-Since January 2016, the District of Mackenzie has been approved for over $2.3 million in grant funding towards various community projects.
-To date, the District has only been declined for four (4) of fifty-five (55) grant applications, five (5) applications are still pending.
-Below are some statistics on our grant activities.
+Over the last four years, the District of Mackenzie has been approved for over $7.5 million in grant funding towards various community projects.
+To date, the District has only been declined for eight (8) of seventy-eight (78) grant applications, with seventeen (17) applications still pending approval.
+Below are a few statistics on our grant activities.

 Grants by the numbers